How is an estate taxed during administration?

 - the tax liability is below £100.

+The above does NOT apply where any dividend income is received.
+If dividend income is received the executor may be able to advise HMRC of the income using an informal procedure as shown on GOV.UK.
 If you need help, you can call HMRC's helpline for bereavement and deceased estates.
-You can find the details on the GOV.UK website.
+You can find the details on GOV.UK.

 You can use the bereavement tool on the HMRC website to find out whether you have to complete a trust and estate tax return for the period of administration.

 As alluded to above, sometimes the income arising during the administration period, can be distributed to a beneficiary, for example, where they are entitled to the underlying assets under the terms of the will or intestacy.
 For more information on the duties of an executor or personal representative when they distribute income to a beneficiary, visit the page What if I am an executor or personal representative?.

 What about ISA income in the period of administration?